TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

 The following software may be included in this product: fsevents.
-A copy of the source code may be downloaded from https://github.com/fsevents/fsevents.git.
+A copy of the source code may be downloaded from https://github.com/strongloop/fsevents.git.
 This software contains the following license and notice below:

 MIT License
 -----------

-Copyright (C) 2010-2020 by Philipp Dunkel, Ben Noordhuis, Elan Shankar, Paul Miller
+Copyright (C) 2010-2014 Philipp Dunkel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal